JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

-# Native Home-Assistant installation on a Raspberry-Pi
+# Native Home-Assistant installation on a Raspberry Pi
 Native Home Assistant installation on a Raspberry Pi without using the Docker image.

 ## ASSUMPTIONS